October 18, 2024

 Paperwork Errors or Insufficient Information

-The policy doesn’t cover medical treatment, like cosmetic surgery, unless it’s medically necessary.
-The insurer claims the procedure is not needed, so it won’t pay for it.
-You may be able to get the company to change its position with additional information or records.
-Your physician may need to contact the company to better explain your situation.
+In order for your claim to be covered, it must be considered medically necessary.
+In some cases, policies don’t cover certain procedures, like cosmetic surgery, unless they are medically necessary.
+You may be able to get the company to change its position with additional information or records, and your physician may need to contact the company to better explain your situation.
+Your insurance claim denial attorney can help determine exactly what you need to provide.

 Cost Control